6 Fast Food Tacos, Ranked from Soggy to Crunchy Excellence

 It’s hard to define what constitutes a basic fast food taco.
 Does it have to be hard-shelled or steamy soft?
 Made with a flour tortilla or corn tortilla?
 Beef or chicken, salsa verde or pico de gallo?
 Some tacos have cubes of fire-grilled steak and many sport streaks of yellow cheddar.
-Across the fast food board, tacos have a lot of range -- making it difficult to rank every single taco out there.
-But this is the type of challenge we were born to face, so we did.
+Across the fast food board, tacos have a lot of range—making it difficult to rank every single taco out there.
+But this is the type of challenge we were born to face.
+So we did it.
+By stuffing our faces, no less.

 Of course, the original Del Taco taco makes an appearance, as does Jack in the Box’s defining two-for-a-dollar tacos.
 And yes, we have Taco Bell’s Crunchy Taco in the mix as well.
 Every fast food chain and its respective taco offering is welcome here, but only one can be the best.
-And after eating through every fast food taco we could get our hands on for this story, here are our extremely scientific conclusions:
+After eating through every fast food taco we could get our hands on for this story, here are our extremely scientific conclusions...

 6. Carl’s Jr./Green Burrito: Crunchy Beef Taco

-Price: ~$2 Build: Ground beef in a crispy corn tortilla with shredded lettuce, four-cheese blend, and much-needed hot sauce Why we chose it: It’s the only taco available from Carl’s Jr. The verdict: If you want to find a Green Burrito, you’re first going to have to find a Carl’s Jr. That’s because it’s a concept owned by the same folks behind Carl’s Jr./Hardee’s, and it’s only available inside select Carl’s Jr. locations.
+If you want to find a Green Burrito, you’re first going to have to find a Carl’s Jr. That’s because it’s a concept owned by the same folks behind Carl’s Jr./Hardee’s, and it’s only available inside select Carl’s Jr. locations.
 What, you thought the company behind two extremely similar fast food restaurants with entirely different names would make finding it easy on you?
 Sadly, it's not worth seeking out.
 But first, some good news!
-The hot sauce's necessary punch of flavor and the solid four-cheese blend valiantly attempt to cover up for the shortcomings of the beef, which is an oily mess that soaked through my to-go bag.
-The beef is the weak link in this taco -- and considering how stellar Carl's Jr.'s Beyond Meat burger is -- it's likely only a matter of time before you can upgrade this with some plant-based “meat” crumbles.
+The hot sauce's necessary punch of flavor and the solid four-cheese blend valiantly attempt to cover up for the shortcomings of the beef, which is an oily mess that soaked through our to-go bag.
+The beef is the weak link in this taco—and considering how stellar Carl's Jr.'s Beyond Meat burger is—it's likely only a matter of time before you can upgrade this with some plant-based “meat” crumbles.

 5. Jack in the Box: Taco

 The meat within the tacos is a tad mushy, though salty and seasoned.
-The texture is almost like the meat has been ground too fine and rendered into a form not unlike refried beans -- soft, slippery, buttery.
-But taco meat shouldn’t be buttery, dare I say spreadable.
-I appreciate the inclusion of a slice of American cheese, which ends up melting and blending in with the seasoned beef.
+The texture is almost like the meat has been ground too fine and rendered into a form not unlike refried beans—soft, slippery, buttery.
+But taco meat shouldn’t be buttery, dare we say spreadable.
+We appreciate the inclusion of a slice of American cheese, which ends up melting and blending in with the seasoned beef.
 Jack in the Box’s hot sauce enhances the experience as well, and the shredded lettuce is entirely fine.
 What sets Jack’s taco apart from the rest is the fact that the whole thing is deep fried.
 This sounds delicious in theory, but makes for a shell that shatters easily.
-But, at $1.29 for two tacos, I wouldn’t complain too much.
-Sometimes it’s nice to eat like you’re 12 again.
+But, at $1.29 for two tacos, we wouldn’t complain too much.

 4. Taco John’s: Crispy Taco

-Price: ~$2 Build: Crispy shell made in-house, ground beef, lettuce, cheese, mild sauce Why we chose it: It’s Taco John’s simplest, purest taco.
-The verdict: It’s crazy that a taco served from a chain that began in the late ‘60s in Cheyenne, Wyoming is this good, but here we are.
+It’s crazy that a taco served from a chain that began in the late ‘60s in Cheyenne, Wyoming is this good, but here we are.
 For around $2, a corn tortilla filled with ground beef, mild sauce, cheese, and lettuce could be all yours.
 The corn tortilla doesn’t completely disintegrate with every single bite, the ground beef is well seasoned and plentiful, and the mild sauce adds just enough heat to keep things interesting.
-The lettuce is the typical dried-out fast food nonsense -- there’s also way too much of it -- and it could use a thicker layer of cheese, but overall this is a fresh, solid fast food taco.
+The lettuce is the typical dried-out fast food nonsense—there’s also way too much of it—and it could use a thicker layer of cheese, but overall this is a fresh, solid fast food taco.

 3. El Pollo Loco: Chicken Taco Al Carbon